"A dental implant is basically a bionic root."

 Depending on the condition of your smile, the complexity of your case, and which types of dental implants you choose, your dental implant process can span anywhere from a few days to several months.
 Treatment begins with a consultation to assess your needs.
 Dr. Sean M. Healy and Dr. Diego Hurtado invite you to learn more about what you can expect when restoring your smile with this advanced treatment option.
-We have offices in Los Alamos, Taos, and Santa Fe, NM, to serve you.
+Our office in Santa Fe also serves patients from Los Alamos, Taos, and other parts of New Mexico.

 The Initial Consultation

 During your consultation, your doctor will evaluate the health of your smile and identify any issues such as gum disease or tooth decay.
 If you have any preexisting oral health issues, these will need to be resolved before undergoing surgery.
 We will also perform:

 - A medical history evaluation: To receive dental implants, you must be healthy enough to safely undergo surgery.
 Our surgeons will review your medical history and list of medications.